ivanzakharov/docs/development-guidelines/overview.md

 - For the creation of InventJournalTable/InventJournalTrans records InventJournalTableData/InventJournalTransData framework should be used.

 - For the creation of LedgerJournalTable/LedgerJournalTrans and related records use LedgerJournalEngine framework.
-See example in Classes\createLedgerJournalTrans()
+See ```Classes\createLedgerJournalTrans()```

 - Any other records should be created with same way, as user creates it manually: